DanPenso/earthquake-data-analysis/README.md

 ## Reproducing results and outputs

 - To reproduce exported artifacts (HTML/PNG/CSV), enable the export flags in the notebook cells (Section 8.2 sets `export_epicentre_outputs`) and re-run the relevant cells.
-Outputs will be written to `Outputs_SourceFiles/`.
+Outputs will be written to `Outputs/` (or `OutputsSourceFiles/` for backward compatibility).
 - The pipeline is deterministic given the same input CSV and environment; track `requirements.txt` and the timestamps of raw data to ensure reproducibility.

 ## Contributing / Git workflow